BaddyMAK/Data_cleaning_and_transformation/README.md

 ## 1- Summary

+As a data scientist, working directly with raw data without performing any cleaning or transformation tasks could be useless and critical.
+Moreover, computers cannot intuitively process raw data like a human mind can.
+Thus, if the data quality is not good enough, we will not be able to build a reliable model and then our project could fail easily.

 ## 2- Data Cleaning
 Data cleaning is the initial step each data scientist must apply before performing any further analysis or investigations.
 It is a procedure that helps determine duplicate, missing, inconsistent samples and remove them.
 It improves data accuracy and increases data quality via discarding invalid and unwanted information.